5.5.1 Using "zero-copy"

 auto& msg = loanedMsg.get();

-// Get the current time in microseconds
+// Get current timestamp in microseconds

 auto time_now =